FelixOnline/v2/content/articles/2011-3-18-amateur-serpents-and-super-amorists.md

  - /arts/1113/amateur-serpents-and-super-amorists
 imported: true
 comments:
+ - value: >
- - Dear KellyYour account made interesting reading Id love to have more on the actual performances of the cast Were there any other reviews in the London press I cant seem to find any onlineBest wishesLuis
+     Dear Kelly, <br> <br>Your account made interesting reading.
+I'd love to have more on the actual performances of the cast.
+Were there any other reviews in the London press?
+I can't seem to find any online. <br> <br>Best wishes, <br> <br>Luis

 # Article Taxonomies
 categories: